-Money laundering is a serious crime that can have devastating consequences for individuals, businesses, and governments.
+Money laundering is a serious crime that can devastate individuals, businesses, and governments.

-Money laundering is a huge problem that costs the global economy billions of dollars every year.
+Money laundering is a huge problem that costs the global economy billions yearly.
 And it’s only getting worse.

 Read our latest report to find out the shocking facts about money laundering.
 You won’t believe some of the statistics we uncovered!

 Money laundering is the process of disguising the origins of money that have been obtained illegally.
 This can be done in several ways, including investing the money in legitimate businesses, purchasing property or other assets with the money, or simply transferring it to another account.

 Money laundering is a criminal offense and can result in heavy fines or even imprisonment.
 In recent years, many governments have introduced strict regulations to try and prevent money laundering, but it remains a problem worldwide.

 1) From 2008 to 2017, global financial companies incurred losses totaling $321 billion owing to non-compliance with established norms, laundering of money, fundraising for terrorism, and market manipulation.

 Between 2008 and 2017, banks faced huge losses due to their failure to comply with rules aimed to prevent financial crime.
 The financial firms in question facilitate money laundering and assist criminals in funding terrorists and manipulating the market to their benefit.
 Banks commit this crime by failing to comply with AML transaction requirements and failing to send SARs to the appropriate authorities.

 2) The United States received 25 fines totaling $2.29 billion in 2019, compared to 12 fines totaling $388.4 million in 2018.